VikramSinghMTL/singh.gg/src/site/notes/50 Works/Research/Data Analysis.md

 External Pressure	2	A small number of students felt pressured, suggesting room for improvement in game balance.

-Key Takeaways for Your Research
+Key Takeaways for My Research

 1. Competence-driven motivation is the most significant factor (24 students)